How to Install Homebrew on Fedora 44

 eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv bash)"

-Fix Homebrew permission errors on Fedora
+Fix Homebrew permission issues on Fedora

 ls -ld /home/linuxbrew /home/linuxbrew/.linuxbrew